 Xinxiang’s total MMCF fibre production capacity is 80 000 tonnes.

-Xinxiang chemical fiber Co., Ltd also owns a cotton linter mill, Xinjiang Bailu.
+Xinxiang Chemical Fiber Co., Ltd also owns a cotton linter mill.

-Xinxiang Bailu Chemical Fiber produces man-made cellulosic fibre (MMCF) and nonwovens, mainly standard viscose filament yarn, and rayon, as well as bamboo viscose fibre and soybean viscose fibre.
-The company’s products are sold to more 30 countries and regions, such as Germany, Italy, Japan, South Korea and India.
+Xinxiang Chemical Fiber (Bailu) produces man-made cellulosic fiber (MMCF) and nonwovens, mainly standard viscose filament yarn, and rayon, as well as bamboo viscose fibre, and soybean viscose fibre.
+The company’s products are sold to more 30 countries and regions, such as Germany, Italy, Japan, South Korea, and India.